 How to Make State Testing Days Less Intimidating

-1. Make state test days a ‘Happy Teacher Outfit Day’
+1. Make State Testing Days a ‘Happy Teacher Outfit Day’

 No matter where in the school your students will be taking the test, state testing conditions will feel noticeably different for them.
-With all pictures, posters, and stimulus removed from the walls, desks moved from their usual configurations into rows of individual seating, there’s a certain ‘vibe’ that students will notice as soon as they enter their examination room.
+With all pictures, posters, and stimuli removed from the walls and maybe even desks moved around, there’s a certain ‘vibe’ that students will notice as soon as they enter the room.